How does the Ohnana stay cool?

 How much cooler is it?

-The Ohnana Tent stays much cooler than conventional tents: at an ambient temperature of 25 ºC or 77ºF regular tents will heat up to 41ºC or 105ºF , while the Ohnana stays a comfortable 27ºC or 80ºF.
+The Ohnana Tent stays much cooler than conventional tents: at an ambient temperature of 25 ºC or 77ºF regular tents will heat up to 41ºC or 105ºF, while the Ohnana stays a comfortable 27ºC or 80ºF.
 Below you scan see a graph showing measurements we did on a regular summer day.
 The red line - representing an expensive regular tent - quickly heats up immediately after sunrise.
 On the other hand, the Ohnana stays much closer to the outside temperature.
-The exact difference is, ofcourse, dependent on the climate you camp in: the warmer it gets, the bigger the difference the Ohnana will make!
+The exact difference is dependent on the climate you camp in: the warmer it gets, the bigger the difference the Ohnana will make!

 It may be hard to interpret all these measurements.
 Think of it this way: normal tents work much like a mini-sauna, where both your body and the sun’s heat make the inside temperature rise to scorching levels.
-The Ohnana Rayve does not feature active cooling, like a fridge or AC-unit, but instead reflects and dissipates the heat through airgaps.
+The Ohnana Rayve does not feature active cooling, like a refrigerator or AC-unit, but reflects and dissipates the heat through airgaps.
 As a result, sleeping in the Ohnana is more similar to sleeping outside in the shadow than to sleeping in a normal tent.